-We have implemented precautionary measures, including suspending all international and domestic business travel and requiring the majority of our employees to work from home, to reduce the likelihood of exposure or transmitting the virus to others.
-While taking these precautions, we have activated business continuity plans to minimize disruptions to our business and continue to serve the patients who are counting on us.
+Since the start of the COVID-19 pandemic in the U.S. in March 2020, we have implemented precautionary measures, including suspending all international and domestic business travel and requiring the majority of our employees to work from home, to reduce the likelihood of exposure or transmitting the virus to others.
+Our culture of flexibility – already a pillar before COVID-19 – has helped us shift in this environment and continue our important work with minimal disruption.
+While taking these precautions, we have activated business continuity plans to additionally minimize disruptions to our business and continue to serve the patients who are counting on us.

 We do not know the extent to which COVID-19 will continue to spread and impact society.
 We will continue to monitor the situation and evaluate the potential impact to our business.

 - Most of our employees are working from home to reduce the likelihood of exposure or transmitting the virus to others.
 Starting in June 2020, we have led a deliberate, phased approach to returning to on-site work under a set of operating procedures designed to protect the health and wellbeing of our team and communities while considering the productivity of our employees.